 The FBAR is a mandatory filing for any U.S. person with combined foreign account balances over $10,000.
 The deadline for FBAR is April 15th, with an automatic extension to October 15th.
 There is also a penalty for failing to file the FBAR.
 The civil penalty for each non-willful violation is $10,000.
 However, if the violation is found to be willful, the penalty is the greater of $100,000 or 50 percent of the amount in the account for each violation, and each year you didn’t file is a separate violation.
 Plus, you may face criminal charges.

 Whether you’re ready to file or need more time, our expert accountants can help.
-Get started with Greenback today, so that you are sure you’re not overpaying on your overseas tax return or have neglected your options for expat tax extensions.
+Get started with Greenback today, and we’ll help you make sure you’re not overpaying on your overseas tax return or have neglected your options for expat tax extensions.